CallumJFraser/SimpleFluxTodo/readme.md

 Run
 ====

-run `npm run build` to build the src/index.jsx file into the needed dist/index.js file.
+run `npm run build` to build the src/index.js file into the needed build/index.bundle.js file.

-run `npm run build-listen` to start build listener.

-run `npm run dev` to run the webpack package listener for local hosting.
+run `npm run watcher` to run the webpack package listener for local hosting.

-You can run the last 2 commands in 2 seperate terminals to automatically update any changes.

 Design Decisions
 ====